SimonDedman/movegroup/README.md

-The UD is an improvement upon the MCP-derived home range estimation because this definition not only quantifies the size of a tracked animal’s home range, but also the intensity with which subareas within the home range are used ([Worton, 1989](https://esajournals.onlinelibrary.wiley.com/doi/10.2307/1938423)).
+The UD is an improvement upon the MCP-derived home range estimation because this definition not only quantifies the size of a tracked animal’s home range, but also the intensity with which sub-areas within the home range are used ([Worton, 1989](https://esajournals.onlinelibrary.wiley.com/doi/10.2307/1938423)).
 The kernel utilization distribution (KUD) is the first method that